 The ATRS portfolio is well-diversified across several asset classes, including global public equities, fixed income, alternative investments, real assets, and private equity.
 The asset allocation is a long-term Policy determined through periodic asset-liability studies and assessments of risk and liquidity needs.
 Within these asset classes, the investments are diversified across investment types, styles, regions and vintage years.
-A variety of investment firms are employed within each category to minimize manager- and firm-specific risks.
+A variety of investment firms are employed within each category to minimize managerand firm-specific risks.
 We continue to believe the diversification and overall risk level of the portfolio is appropriate given the goals and objectives of the ATRS.

-During the 2019 fiscal year there were minimal changes to the overall asset allocation and the underlying manager structure.
+During the 2020 fiscal year there were minimal changes to the overall asset allocation and the underlying manager structure.
 The portfolio continued to progress towards its long-term policy targets, where currently the real assets portfolio is the only allocation that is still building up to its long-term target.
-The real assets portfolio ended the year at 12.0% of Total Fund assets, still slightly shy of its long-term target of 15.0%.
-From a manager structure perspective, there were two manager terminations within global equity, activist manager Pershing Square and U.S. small cap equity manager Daruma Asset Management.
-The assets were reinvested within the asset class, which replenished index exposure for liquidity needs and progressed the portfolio towards a capitalization-weighted global equity portfolio.
+The real assets portfolio ended the year at 12.7% of Total Fund assets, still slightly shy of its long-term target of 15.0%.
+From a manager structure perspective, there was one manager termination within the equity asset class, AllianzGI Structured Alpha.
+The assets were reinvested within the equity asset class, which replenished index exposure for liquidity and allowed the portfolio to participate in the subsequent stock market recovery.

-AHIC and the ATRS Investment Team continue to regularly review the portfolio allocation, structure and manager line-up, and evaluate additional types of strategies in order to best position the fund to achieve its investment objectives.
+Aon and the ATRS Investment Team continue to regularly review the portfolio allocation, structure and manager line-up, and evaluate additional types of strategies in order to best position the fund to achieve its investment objectives.